-- o briefly summarize each story - o discuss its literary strengths and any perceived weaknesses based on your reasoned opinions - o contain the students' own reflections on the story and topic, including emotional responses - o be submitted before 12pm noon on Wednesdays
+- o briefly summarize each story - o discuss its literary strengths and any perceived weaknesses based on your reasoned opinions - discuss its engagement with major topics in SF (usually more than one) - o contain the students' own reflections on the story and topic, including emotional responses) - reference the weekly journalistic and scientific articles (presented in class by instructor) - o be submitted before 12pm (noon) Wednesday

 Weekly Engagement Journal entries must be uploaded prior to noon on Wednesday before class.
-Students should name the file: last name\first name\Ejournal\week #.
-For example, Ray Bradbury would upload the following on week one: Bradbury\Ray\EJournal\1.pdf (or Word doc)
+Students should name the file: last name_first name_Ejournal_week #.
+For example, Ray Bradbury would upload the following on week one: Bradbury_Ray_EJournal_1.pdf (or Word doc)

-Due Wednesdays by 12pm noon
+Value 15% Due Wednesdays by 12pm noon